-Education is not only important to those struggling with substance abuse but also their friends and relatives.
+Education is not only important to those struggling with substance abuse but also to their friends and relatives.
 If you suspect that someone important in your life is dealing with an addiction, it is worth taking the time to research his or her behaviors and find out how you can help.
 In addition to the online research you can conduct to learn more about substance abuse, you should also consider the potential value of working with a professional interventionist.

 Understanding The Value Of An Intervention

 If you have a friend or loved one struggling with addiction, education could be the first valuable step you take toward helping him or her recover and achieve lifelong sobriety.
-If you think an intervention is in order, consider working with a professional interventionist who can help ensure the greatest chance of success.
+If you think an intervention is in order, consider working with a professional interventionist who can help to provide the greatest chance of success.